google/wire/docs/guide.md

 ### Use Fields of a Struct as Providers

 Sometimes the providers the user wants are some fields of a struct.
-Instead of writing "extraction" helper functions to provide each individual field, `wire` offers a shortcut, `FieldsOf`, to use those fields directly.
+If you find yourself writing a provider like `getS` in the example below to promote struct fields into provided types:

 ```go
 type Foo struct {